pqpq/Homework21/README.md

 Without this function being known to be correct, the whole thing is just building on sand.

 After some experimentation it was obvious that you need to calculate a much larger set of touchable numbers than the range you're investigating.
-I started by calculating up to 1000, and the list was far more populous than the one in the [Wikipedia article](https://en.wikipedia.org/wiki/Untouchable_number).
+I started by calculating up to 1000, and the resulting list of untouchables was far more populous than the one in the [Wikipedia article](https://en.wikipedia.org/wiki/Untouchable_number).
-As I added more and more the results settled towards the correct answer, and it seemed (empirically) that we needed to calculate 1 million touchable numbers for the first 1000 untouchable to be correct.
+As I added more and more touchable numbers the results settled towards the correct answer, and it seemed (empirically) that we needed to calculate 1 million touchable numbers for the first 1000 untouchable to be correct.
 After I showed this to my son (currently finishing maths A-levels) he explained why.
 1 million is square, and its divisors therefore include 1 and 1000, which sum to 1001.
 If there are any other divisors they will only add to the sum, making it more than 1001.